u-ashish/shishyko-site/content/essays/scientific-operating-system.md

 - Create norms that reward and incentivize **openness instead of secrecy**
 - Ensure scientists can build their prestige in an interpretable way through more granular attribution for their contributions, instead of it being transferred in aggregate by journal impact and authorship position

 Though the technology and infrastructure was always possible for some of these (and in fact, is slowly being built -- see DataCite, Crossref, OpenAlex, preprint servers), it feels much more realistic to scale these systems in an agentic world.

-As we experiment with new models of funding, doing, and publishing science, we have to consider how the system scales with multiple order of magnitude increases in data (especially if we create a more granular unit of science for rapid, iterative sharing of results).
+Especially if we explore creating a more granular unit of science for more rapid / iterative sharing of results.

 Large language models are getting us to a point where we can: